Migrants' Advisory Panel (MAP)

 - ‘Inadmissible’ (interim term until Illegal Migration Act implemented and new language developed)

-Persons with lack of evidence of their status or insecure status are also welcome to apply.
+Persons who lack of evidence of their status or insecure status are also welcome to apply.

 In particular, we will welcome inclusion of: